Sw3d15h-F1s4/nixos/docs/installed_software.md

 useful skill to develop (for me as well!).
 It's something I like about NixOS; the less I have to read `apt list --installed | grep manual` the better.

+# The switch to NVF
+I decided to switch to NVF since it's the new flashy thing, and it was time to rewrite my neovim config anyway.
+Lol.
+I was kind of dreading writing my NixVim config, as it was a bit of a nightmare to get right in the first place.
+Also I didn't really find NixVim's way of configuring plugins to be all that great, and I kinda wanted lazy loading.
+Now, NVF has great lazy loading support, decent OOTB configurations, and is logically organized.
+It is very conducive to splitting your config into multiple files.
+I'm a fan, at least.

+Also, I decided to make my neovim configuration entirely standalone from my nixos config.
+So I'll have to set my theme in two places, who cares.
+No way in hell was I going to try to get my hacky nix color thing to generate nvim highlight groups.
+This way, I can test/edit/hack on my nvim config in a different repo and not worry about rebuilding my system config from scratch every time.
+Maybe I'll add it as a git submodule?

+edit: oh hell no. do not use flakes as a submodule. what the fuck. who thought "nixos-rebuild switch .?submodules=1#" was good syntax?? the fuck?